Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Additional background

 \end{theorem}

-\subsection{Strong approximations}
+\subsubsection{Strong approximations}

-The following strong invariance result, attributed to \citet{Strassen1964} and stated in \citet[Theorem 14.6]{Kallenberg2002}, shows that the partial sums of i.i.d. random variables can be approximated almost surely by a Brownian motion path.
+The following strong invariance result, attributed to Koml\'os, Major and Tusnady (KMT)~\cite{Komlos1975, Major1976} shows that the partial sums of i.i.d. random variables can be approximated almost surely by a Brownian motion path.
+The following theorem is from \citet[Theorem 3.2]{Csorgo1984}.

-\begin{theorem}[Strassen's strong approximation \cite{Strassen1964}] Let $(Y_t)_{t\geq 1}$ be i.i.d. random variables with mean 0 and variance 1, and write $S_t=\sum_{i=1}^t Y_i$.
-Then there exists a standard Brownian motion $B$ such that